 This module is designed to provide students with an understanding of the job opportunities in the massage industry while building core computer and business skills.
 Professionalism, ethical practice, the law as it relates to massage and communication are discussed.
 Clinical practice in Swedish massage, and chair massage and integrated techniques continue to build the massage therapists practical skills.
-Prerequisite MTD100 Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.
+Out-of-class activities will be assigned and assessed as part of this module.
+Prerequisites: MTD100.
+Lecture Hours: 40 Lab Hours: 40